wernerdegroot/game-of-life/README.md

 ## Run tests, package and run

+Disclaimer: I've designed this to work on *nix-like systems like macOS and Linux.
+No guarantees are given for Windows.

 To run the unit tests, package the application you only need Java 21:

 ```shell